apache/nifi-minifi-cpp/README.md

 ## Documentation
 See https://nifi.apache.org/minifi for the latest documentation.

+## Contributing

+We welcome all contributions to Apache MiNiFi.
+To make development easier, we've included the linter for the Google Style guide.
+Google provides an Eclipse formatter for their style guide.
+It is located [here](https://github.com/google/styleguide/blob/gh-pages/eclipse-cpp-google-style.xml).
+New contributions are expected to follow the Google style guide when it is reasonable.
+Additionally, all new files must include a copy of the Apache License Header.

+Once you have completed your changes, including source code and tests, you can verify that you follow the Google style guide by running the following command:
+     $ make linter.
+This will provide output for all source files.

 ## License
 Except as otherwise noted this software is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)